-Wildlife Rescuers will soon be transitioning to Slack as an alternative for Facebook Messenger to communicate real time with volunteers.
+We use to Slack to communicate real time with volunteers.

-Using Slack consolidates our communications to a single workspace.
-We will have different “channels” for different purposes :
+Using Slack consolidates our communications to a single workspace with various “channels” for different purposes :

 - #rescues – this is the primary channel for looking for volunteers and accepting cases.
 This channel is the primary channel for coordinating rescues.
 Rules apply for this channel, see below.